m89p067/Scorecard/README.md

 |     GN3| -0.2       | -6.1 | -5.7 | 0.001 | 0.03 | 0.09 |
 | ... | ... | ... |... |... |... |... |

-Now load the data into the computer memory as Pandas Dataframe by typing:
+Now load the CSV data into the computer memory as Pandas Dataframe by typing:
 ```
 df=scorecard_functions.data_loading(param_dict)
 ```